5 Steps to Becoming a CPA in Arkansas

 - Continuing Education in Arkansas

 a.
 Request information from colleges and universities in Arkansas that offer accounting programs.
-The Arkansas State Board of Public Accountancy requires CPAs to have a bachelor’s degree or higher with 30 credits in accounting and 30 credits in business courses.
+The Arkansas State Board of Public Accountancy requires CPAs to have a bachelor’s degree or higher with a total of 150 semester credits.

 - Middle States Association of Colleges and Schools